icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/slice/one-syntax-two-encodings.md

 ## Two encodings

 With Ice, the Ice/Slice encoding version to use when sending a request is a runtime decision.
-You can reconfigure your proxy to use encoding version 1.0, for example:
+You can reconfigure a proxy to use the encoding version of your choice.
+For example:
 ```csharp {% title="Setting the encoding version with Ice for C#" %}
 helloPrx = helloPrx.ice_encodingVersion(Ice.Util.Encoding_1_0);
 ```